Host Modulated Therapy

 significant gains in clinical attachment levels and reductions in probing depths over and above those that are achieved by SRP alone.
 SRP must be thorough and performed to the highest standard to maximize the benefits of adjunctive SDD.

 What about published research with Periostat (sub-antimicrobial dose doxycycline).
-There are numerous papers published on SDD demonstrating the therapeutic benefits in the treatment of periodontal disease as well as the positive systemic effects of Periostat with multiple inflammatory diseases.
+There are over 300 papers published on SDD in peer review journals demonstrating the therapeutic benefits in the treatment of periodontal disease as well as the positive systemic effects of Periostat with multiple inflammatory diseases.
 Click on the links below and browse through additional links there.

 Periodontal therapeutics: Current host‐modulation agents and future directions